What is an ETF?

 - Low costs: Most ETFs track broad market indexes, so they don’t have to pay portfolio managers to analyze and trade shares for the fund.
 This generally makes owning an ETF less costly than owning an actively managed mutual fund.

-- Diversification: Instead of holding just one investment in an individual company, ETFs invest in a diversified portfolio of individual stocks or bonds, and you buy shares in that fund, which helps even out the ups and downs in the market.
+- Diversification: Instead of holding just one investment in an individual company, ETFs invest in a diversified portfolio of individual stocks or bonds, and you buy shares in that fund, which can help even out the ups and downs in the market.

 - Fewer broker commissions: Because ETFs invest in a diversified portfolio including multiple securities, usually only one trade is needed compared to individual stocks or bonds.